Becoming a WBBA Member

 These gatherings provide opportunities to learn and refine innkeeping skills, and exchange ideas with innkeepers.

 • Annual Conference features educational seminars often focusing on economical & effective B&B promotional methods, plus vendors with B&B products and services on exhibit at the innkeeper trade show.
-2013 date: Nov 3-4-5, at the Best Western Premier Waterfront Hotel & Convention Center, Oshkosh, WI.
+2014 date: Nov 9-10-11, at the Waupaca Ale House & Conference Center in Waupaca WI.

 • Each WBBA tourism region has regularly scheduled meetings throughout the year.